tkerr/rpi-sdr/README.md

 ## 4. Licensing Information <a name="licenses"></a>
 All software on the pre-built Raspberry Pi image is licensed by their individual copyright holders.
 See the Raspberry Pi website and each application website for details.
-Refer this repositories LICENSE file for additional information.
+Refer to this repository's LICENSE file for additional information.